LWest001/reddit-client/README.md

 This app is a light and minimal front-end Reddit client that displays the default view of Reddit (as if you were signed out) from the [Reddit JSON API](https://github.com/reddit-archive/reddit/wiki/JSON).
 Material UI library is used for visual components.

-It is built using [React](https://reactjs.org/) with [Redux](https://redux.js.org/) and [React Router](https://reactrouter.com/en/main).
+It is built using [React](https://reactjs.org/) with [Material UI](https://mui.com/), [Tanstack Query](https://tanstack.com/) and [React Router](https://reactrouter.com/en/main).

 ## Features

-- View the homepage of Reddit, sorted by what's 🔥 hot, ✨ new, ⬆️ top, or 📈 rising.
+- View the homepage of Reddit, sorted by what's 🔥 hot, ✨ new, ⬆️ top, 📈 rising, or controversial.
 - Visit any subreddit, sorted using the same selector that can be used on the homepage.
 - Check the comment section of a thread, and expand or collapse comments and subcomments.
+Sort comments the same way as threads.
+Scroll comments infinitely.
 - Search Reddit for the content you are looking for.
 - Scroll infinitely on the homepage or within subreddit.
-- Desktop and mobile support

 ## Planned features